nav74neet/hog_svm/README.md

 ```
 train.py train
 ```
-When prompted, for Logistic Classification: enter 'LOGIST'; for Linear SVM MulitClass classification : enter 'SVM'
+When prompted for Linear SVM MulitClass classification : enter 'SVM'

 2) For classifying based on folder names in the 'new_train_data' :
 ```
 train.py classify
 ```

-When prompted for Linear SVM MulitClass classification : enter 'SVM'
+Note: When prompted for Linear SVM MulitClass classification : enter 'SVM'